digao-dalpiaz/CompInstall/README.md

 This app allows you to distribute your Delphi component without having to do a long task list to manually install the component into IDE (*when you are providing component sources, of course*).

+In addition, if the component is hosted on GitHub, you can indicate the path of the repository and the application will check for updates directly in the repository's Releases.

 ## How to use

 You need only to create an Ini file called **CompInstall.ini** and write parameters to the app.